uvacobi/rna_seq_lesson/introduction.md

 | 30 | 1 in 1000 | 99.9% |
 | 40 | 1 in 10,000 |	99.99% |

 Therefore, for the first nucleotide in the read (C), there is a 1 in 1000 chance that the base was called incorrectly.
-Also you can see that the second half of the read contains a lot of bases that have a more then 10% probabaility that the base is called incorrectly.
+Also you can see that the second half of the read contains a lot of bases that have a more then 10% probability that the base is called incorrectly.

 Question: How many reads do these samples contain?